Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Carrum Downs has 105 active public transport stops, all of which are bus stops.
 These stops are served by six different routes that together facilitate 2,647 weekly passenger trips.
-The accessibility of these services is deemed good, with residents on average being located just 214 meters from the nearest stop.
+The accessibility of these services is rated as good, with residents on average being located 214 meters from the nearest stop.

 On a daily basis, there are an average of 378 trips across all routes, which equates to approximately 25 weekly trips per individual stop.